 In recent years, my family and I have started to give experience or low-waste gifts instead, and I couldn’t be happier about it.
 I often give a theatre and restaurant gift card for a “date night” to my parents and in-laws.
-For my mom’s birthday, my sister and I did a fancy afternoon tea service.
-And for the past few years, my sister has gifted me a night of a gourmet home-cooked meal (photo below).
+For my mom’s birthday, we did a fancy afternoon tea service.
+And for the past few years, my sister has gifted me a night of a gourmet home-cooked meal.
 I also love supporting local attractions, companies, and organizations with these choices.

 My son still receives some material gifts, simply because he needs more things: age-appropriate toys and books as he grows, clothing, and so on.
 But we keep it quite minimal.

 The great thing is that you can still make an experience or low-waste gift exciting to give.
 Turn it into a scavenger hunt, add a personal note or poem, or give a low-waste option along with it (such as some baked goods with a family recipe collection).
 I still love gift giving, but I feel like I do it in a better way.

 Here’s my grand list of gift ideas.
 Hopefully you’ll find it inspiring too!